itachi612/base_of_SQL/README.md

 # SQL and Pandas

-Summary: Today we will help you acquire skills with SQL.
+Summary: Today you will acquire skills with SQL.

 💡 [Tap here](https://new.oprosso.net/p/4cb31ec3f47a4596bc758ea1861fb624) **to leave your feedback on the project**.
 It's anonymous and will help our team make your educational experience better.
 We recommend completing the survey immediately after the project.